You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 4,645+ quickly became a symbol of the trauma and frustration that Puerto Ricans have experienced.
 This Special event titled “+” is meant as a stark visual reminder of all who lost their lives.
 With the rake and stencil in hand, and with the help of volunteers the plan is to etch the beach with hundreds of approx. 5ft.x 5t. “+” taking over as much of the beach as possible.

-Each “+” marks a life lost, but also brings attention the the island in a way where mark “+” was used in old treasure maps.
+Each “+” marks a life lost, but also brings attention to the island in a way where mark “+” was used in old treasure maps.
 A “+” that marks the location of buried treasure, a lost mine, a valuable secret or a hidden locale.
-The number 4645 will be etched at the edge of the water.
-Every time a wave takes the number away, it will be re-etched over and over again as the symbol “+” grows on the beach.

 To all interested who would like to be part of this project, please email Martyna Matusiak.